 - Rolls-Surrette premium deep cycle: 7-15 years

-Ans: There is nothing wrong with it as long as you’re aware that its cranking power is lower compared to a regular starter battery.
+Answer: There is nothing wrong with it as long as you’re aware that its cranking power is lower compared to a regular starter battery.
 If you’re going to use a deep cycle battery as a starter, get one that is larger by 20% compared to the starter battery that you would otherwise use.

 This won’t be an issue with systems that have electronic ignition and modern engines since they don’t need a lot of power to get them started.
 In these cases the need for raw cranking amps is not that important.

-Ans: These are also called stationary, traction or fork lift batteries.
+Answer: These are also called stationary, traction or fork lift batteries.
 These are frequently used when extra power is required over a long period.
 Industrial deep cycle batteries are meant to be discharged or deep cycled to 20%.

 These batteries are often used on forklifts, RVs, golf carts, P systems and more.
 This may be more suitable depending on the type of RV you have.

-Ans: It matters a lot because of this thing called positive grid corrosion.
+Answer: It matters a lot because of this thing called positive grid corrosion.
 Over time, corrosion eat away at the plate, causing it to fail.

 The thicker the plate, the more durable the battery is.
 There are a lot of factors that affect the longevity of an RV battery, but the bottom line is the thicker the plate, the longer your battery will last.

-9. What are sealed batteries?Ans: Sealed batteries are equipped with vents that are not removable.
+Answer: Sealed batteries are equipped with vents that are not removable.
 While they are sealed, these batteries do allow for gas venting.
 Venting is important because if the unit is overcharged, it might lose water and shorten its life.

 If you made it this far you’re probably asking yourself which of these RV batteries is the best.
 All of them are of exceptional quality and deliver the goods as advertised.
 However I have to say that RV owners have different needs and you have to consider that before you buy.
 By reading the reviews here you’ll know which one to buy.